Haito4/Haito4.github.io/content/docs/Documentation/documentationp2.md

 Comments are lines of text prefixed with a symbol that act as a note, either to oneself, or for other developers.
 They are used to give background information or explain the thinking behind certain implementation decisions.

 Ideally, a comment should precede each different logical process, identifying what it is, and typically what it does.
 A common error developers make during the creation of comments is forming an exact restating of what the code does, logically.
 Comments should ideally convey the code’s intention in a short form, as an underlying baseline of clean code should ideally explain the logic by itself.

+As good programming practice, my code includes comments that follow these rules, preceding different subroutines and dividing particular sections apart from one another, improving the readability and flow of the codebase.

 ##### Intrinsic Documentation
 Intrinsic documentation is a form of internal documentation that refers to the logical use of variable names, highlighting keywords, and anything else that affects the actual code.
 In properly applying intrinsic documentation, the ease of navigability of the codebase will be thoroughly improved.